 For this test I used the HRM-Tri sensor paired with a Garmin Edge 1030, comparing it to the optical sensors in Forerunner 245 and Forerunner 945.
 The light blue line corresponds to Forerunner 245, while the red line is that of the HRM-Tri sensor.

 As I said, there are three different parts to training: travel, intervals and cool down.

 The scrolling part is pretty bad, so I'll just focus on the part of the intervals that is really interesting, because that's the focus of the exercise.
 It was just 10×70″ with a rest period of 50″.
 It's this part that I extend.

-Let me tell you that I was surprised how the little FR245 registered the intervals.
-The first two show a lot more lag than usual, but the rest are practically perfect.
-Much better than the Forerunner 945 that does a pretty bad job, considering that it is a multisport watch and that I usually see a lot more bike than that "exclusive running" watch.
+Let me tell you that I was surprised at how the little FR245 recorded the intervals.
+The first two show quite a bit more lag than usual, but the rest are practically perfect.
+Much better than in the case of the Forerunner 945 which does a pretty lousy job, considering it's a multisport watch and you'd normally see quite a bit more cycling than that "running-only" watch.

 Not that I'm saying it's enough to use on the bike, it's not.
 But it's good to see things are getting better.

 As for the cooling down period, it is simply easy to pedal, and we have the same problems as at the beginning of the training.

 In general I see an improvement compared to previous models.
 Maybe it's the hardware or just the usual software adjustments that occur every time a new model comes on the market, but the improvement is there.